Gervonta Davis: Davis vs. Núñez

-WBA (Regular) lightweight champion
+Lightweight

 Davis vs. Gamboa

-On December 28, 2019, Davis moved up to the lightweight division for the first time, and captured the vacant WBA (Regular) lightweight title when he defeated former unified featherweight world champion Yuriorkis Gamboa by twelfth-round technical knockout.
-Gamboa was ranked #2 by the WBA at lightweight at the time.
-This was the first occasion that Davis had fought past the ninth round.
-He had dropped Gamboa in the second and eighth rounds, and built up a big lead on the judges' scorecards by the time that referee Jack Reiss stopped the fight in the final round, with scores of 109–98 twice and 109–97 all in favor of the eventual winner.
-His dominance was reflected in the final CompuBox punch stats, with Davis landing 120 of 321 punches thrown (37%), while Gamboa landed 78 of 617 thrown (13%).
+On December 28, 2019, Davis fought for the vacant WBA (Regular) lightweight title against veteran 38-year-old former featherweight title holder Yuriorkis Gamboa.
+In a competitive fight Davis won the fight by twelfth-round technical knockout.
+Gamboa came into the fight with an Achilles tear, and completely tore it in the second round, but somehow, he was able to last all the way to the 12th round.
+Davis had dropped Gamboa in the second and eighth rounds, in the twelfth and final round referee Jack Reiss stopped the fight, even though Gamboa wanted to continue.
+According to CompuBox punch stats, Davis had landed 120 of 321 punches thrown (37%), while Gamboa landed 78 of 617 thrown (13%).

+Return to super featherweight

 Davis vs. Santa Cruz

-Making his PPV debut on October 31, 2020, on Showtime, Davis defended his lightweight title against four-division world champion Léo Santa Cruz at The Alamodome in San Antonio, Texas.
-The fight took place with more than 9,000 in attendance.
+Making his PPV debut on October 31, 2020, on Showtime, Davis moved back down to super featherweight and recaptured his vacated WBA (Super) title against Léo Santa Cruz, who had picked it up in a vacate title fight.
+The fight took place at The Alamodome in San Antonio, Texas.
+Early in the fight, Davis was knocked down by Santa Cruz, however it was not ruled a knockdown.
 In round 6, Davis caught Santa Cruz with a sharp left uppercut and the Mexican immediately fell to the canvas.
-The referee stopped the fight and Davis retained his lightweight title, while also winning Santa Cruz's WBA (Super) super featherweight title.
+The referee stopped the fight and Davis retained his lightweight title, while also recapturing the WBA (Super) super featherweight title.
 At the time of the stoppage, Davis was leading on all three judges' scorecards by the identical margin, 48–47.
 Over the course of just under six rounds, Davis had been out-landed and out-thrown by his opponent despite being the more accurate boxer: he landed 84 of 227 punches thrown (37%), while Santa Cruz landed 97 of 390 thrown (25%).
 His knockout of Santa Cruz was selected as the winner of The Ring Magazine Knockout of The Year award for 2020.

-WBA (Regular) super lightweight champion
+Super lightweight

 Davis vs. Barrios

-In his second fight headlining a Showtime PPV, Davis moved up to the super lightweight division for the first time in his career to face undefeated WBA (Regular) champion Mario Barrios on June 26, 2021, at the State Farm Arena in Atlanta, Georgia.
-On the night, Davis prevailed in a competitive fight, knocking his opponent down twice in the eighth round, and again in the eleventh round en route to an eleventh-round technical knockout victory.
+In his second fight headlining a Showtime PPV, Davis moved up to the super lightweight division for the first time in his career to face WBA (Regular) champion Mario Barrios on June 26, 2021, at the State Farm Arena in Atlanta, Georgia.
+On the night, Davis prevailed in a competitive fight, knocking his opponent down twice in the eighth round, and again in the eleventh round.
+Even though Barrios wanted to continue the fight, referee Thomas Taylor decided to wave the fight off handing davis a TKO win.
 Davis was leading on all three judges' scorecards, with scores of 97–91 and 96–92 twice, at the time of the stoppage.
 According to CompuBox punch stats, Davis landed 96 of 296 total punches (32%), while Barrios connected on 93 of 394 total punches (24%).
-Speaking in his post-fight interview with Jim Gray, he was satisfied with his first win in the super lightweight division: "I definitely could have made it easier but I went up two weight classes and I got the job done."
+Sometime after the fight, Barrios revealed that the fight included a 10lb rehydration clause.